ssanthosh2k3/k8-Task-manager/README.md

     app: java-task
 ```

-Once the service is creted, you can verify that the service status and details using the following command:
+Once the service is created, you can verify the service status and details using the following command:

 ```bash
 kubectl get svc -A